 Certification Fees

 Projects with a total construction cost of $500,000 or less, or construction cost of $20,000 per unit or less, may request that certification fees be waived.
-Such requests should be submitted via email to certification@enterprisecommunity.org and will be evaluated on a case by case basis.
+Such requests should be submitted via email to certification@enterprisecommunity.org and will be evaluated on a case-by-case basis.

 Waivers